vttresearch/FinnishBuildingStockData/README.md

 [*Finnish building stock forecasts for 2020, 2030, 2040, and 2050*](http://urn.fi/urn:nbn:fi:att:a567a84b-fea4-4ca8-84a1-fe97f52caff4),
 and processes them into something usable by the [ArchetypeBuildingModel.jl](https://github.com/vttresearch/ArchetypeBuildingModel).

+>[!IMPORTANT]
+>2024-08-16: The *FlexiB* project funding this research is ending, making it unlikely that this module will receive see further active development.

 ## Key contents